neetikasaxena/ImageClassification_CIFAR10/README.md

 We will first convert the images in the dataset to pytorch tensors using torchvision.transforms and then normalize them.

 Next, we will use torchvision.datasets for downloading the CIFAR - 10 datasets and apply transform that we defines earlier.

-trainset conains the training data testset contains the testing data